andrewberty/alacritty-themes/README.md

 ## Philosophy

-_Why I chose to import color files instead of injecting config to `alacritty.toml`?_
+**Why** I chose to import color files instead of injecting config to `alacritty.toml`?

 1. That way, `alacritty.toml` file can have colors tables and keys as overrides which will give your config more flexibility

-You can for example add these lines to `alacritty.toml` to override background color for all colorschemes
+You can for example add these lines to `alacritty.toml` to override background color to `#000000` for all themes

 ```toml
   [colors.primary]